odinuv/web/en/apv/walkthrough/backend-select/index.md

 ### Connecting together
 Now let's make a page which lists the users in the database and lets the user search within them.
 We can list e.g. first name, last name, nickname of each person and order them by the last name and first name.
-For searching we need to create a form with one *search keyword*.
+We need to create a form with one *search keyword* for searching.
 Now let's think about what possible states the page can have and what will be displayed, for example:

-- The form was not submitted (page was visited through a link, or reloaded) -- display all persons
+- The form was not submitted (the page was visited through a link, or reloaded) -- display all persons
-- The form was submitted (end user pressed a button):
+- The form was submitted (the end user pressed a button):
  - The end user entered something to search for -- display only the found persons
  - The end user did not enter anything to search for -- display all persons

 If you are confident, you can skip right to the [finished page](todo).
-Otherwise Let's start with making a static page first:
+Otherwise, let's start with making a static page first:

 {% highlight html %}
 {% include /en/apv/walkthrough/backend-select/persons-static.html %}